Magnum P.I. (2018 TV series) season 5: Filming and writing

 On July 4, 2022, it was reported by TVLine that production on the season would begin in late 2022.
 Filming began on September 19, 2022, with a traditional Hawaiian blessing.
 The season is being written at the same time as the sixth season.

 Casting

 With the renewal in June 2022, it was expected that all six cast members would return.
 On October 3, 2022, it was reported by TVLine that Michael Rady has been cast in a recurring role as HPD Detective Chris Childs, debuting in the season premiere.
 Returning guest stars for the season include Emily Alana and Martin Martinez.

-Release and marketing
+Release

-In July 2022, it was reported that the season not likely to premiere until January 2023 at the earliest.
-On November 7, 2022, it was announced that the season would premiere on February 19, 2023.
+In July 2022, it was reported that the season was not likely to premiere until January 2023 at the earliest.
+In November 2022, it was announced that the season would premiere on February 19, 2023.
 The season airs on Sundays at 9:00 PM ET.
-It follows Dateline NBC and leads into the tenth season of The Blacklist.
+It follows Dateline NBC and leads into the tenth and final season of The Blacklist.
 The season premiered with two back-to-back episodes.
 Each episode is available to stream on Peacock the day after it airs on NBC.
+The final two episodes were set to air in late-December 2023 but were pushed to early-2024 to fill in gaps left by the 2023 SAG-AFTRA strike.
+The series ended on January 3, 2024.